 - Breast infections

 - Fungal infections

 - Nursing strike

-But, according to Ms. Acosta and Ms. Martinez, there are remedies to help aide with each of these challenges, whether it be by using nipple covers, pumping and storing the milk, and even using different feeding positions — the cradle hold, lying down, and the football hold.
+But, according to Ms. Acosta, there are remedies to help aid with each of these challenges, whether it be by using nipple covers, pumping and storing the milk, and even using different feeding positions — the cradle hold, lying down, and the football hold.

 Whether a baby is delivered naturally, delivered by C-section, or preterm delivery, both Acosta and Martinez say that breastfeeding is possible for these babies.
 Yet, this is another common misconception many mothers have.

 “Moms think that if they have a C-section, they won’t have the same experience [breastfeeding], but yes, you definitely can,” says Ms. Martinez.
 “The other thing is having a preterm delivery … or a sick baby … you might not get to breastfeed right at that time, but we just want to make sure that you understand — if [breastfeeding] was your plan, there’s still ways that you can breastfeed.”

 According to the CDC, only one in four infants is exclusively breastfed as recommended by the time they are six months old.
 And 60 percent of mothers stop breastfeeding sooner than planned.
 This is in large part due to the lack of support during a mother’s breastfeeding journey.
 When it comes to support groups, “there are many moms that aren’t attending or they don’t have a way to go and they’re left alone,” Ms. Martinez says.
 “We want to make sure that moms are aware that postpartum depression is a real thing … and they’re reaching out and getting the help they need.”